| by

 to Fr.
 Claffey, who carried out the negotiations, and asked

+him to convey their sentiments to Patrick Beirne.
 And so today, whether you pass it by on foot

 or otherwise, from near and far, this splendid memorial Cross